endulum/phases-api/README.md

-# [Project Name] - API
+# Phases - API

+**Phases** is a shift marketplace, connecting workplaces with workers to provide manage, and complete work shifts.

-This the server application for [Project Name], exposing an API for managing [Project Name]'s users and data.
+This the server application for Phases, exposing an API for managing Phases' users and data.

 ## Getting started